Revised and updated June 25, 2020.

 The franchises presented here include a diverse range of concepts, from drinking water and ice to flavored popcorn, jerky snacks, edible fruit bouquets, pre-cooked ham and meats, spices and tea, nuts, frozen treats, and more.
 In short, there’s something here for everyone, and because the concepts are unique, there will be fewer competitors trying to do the same thing.

-Entrepreneurs looking for a more unique and successful food or beverage concept should take a closer look at this list of the top 10 miscellaneous food/beverage franchises of 2019:
+Entrepreneurs looking for something different in the food and beverage segment will want to take a closer look at this list of the 10 best miscellaneous food/beverage franchises of 2020:

 1. Watermill Express

-This franchise currently ranks #215 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1984 and franchising since 1989, the number of locations has held relatively steady in recent years and currently stands at 1,282, of which 972 are company-owned and all are located in the U.S.
+Founded by Lani and Don Dolifka in 1984 and franchising since 1989, the number of locations has declined slightly in recent years from 1,311 in 2012 to the current total 1,266, of which 953 are company-owned and all are located in the US.

-This company currently ranks #108 on Entrepreneur magazine’s Franchise 500 list, a significant slip from last year’s ranking of #53.
-Founded in 1999 and franchising since 2000, the number of locations has begun to decline slightly from a high of 1,253 in 2016 to the current total of 1,219, of which four are company-owned and 73 are located outside the U.S.
+Founded by Tariq Farid in East Haven, Connecticut in 1999 and franchising since 2000, the number of locations has begun to decline slightly from a high of 1,253 in 2016 to the current total of 1,127, of which two are company-owned and 69 are located outside the US.

 3. HoneyBaked Ham